flytomek/shopping-list/readme.md

 npm install
 npm run watch
 ```
-- Serve application using Valet, Homestead or just `php artisan serve`
+- Serve application.
+You may use Valet, Homestead or just `php artisan serve`